SamGree/Battleships/README.md

  - I want to thank my mentor, **Luke Buchanan**, for his invaluable support and guidance during this project.
 His expertise was essential in overcoming challenges and improving the game.
  - Special thanks to my family for their support while I was deeply immersed in development.
 Their encouragement and belief in me have been a continual source of motivation."
  - I am deeply grateful for the wealth of resources and tutorials available online, which have been pivotal in acquiring the skills and knowledge necessary for this project.
 The open-source community and diverse educational platforms have played a crucial role in my development journey, providing invaluable support and inspiration.
+ -In conclusion, I want to express my gratitude to the Code Institute for the opportunity to acquire these new skills and develop this enjoyable game.